-Supplemental payments will be made available for providers to cover recruitment, retention, and any unusual staffing expenses resulting from the COVID-19 pandemic for direct support professionals, frontline supervisors, program specialists, or Supports Coordinators (SCs).
-The one-time supplemental payments can be used to fund excessive overtime, shift differential incentives, costs of recruitment efforts, sign-on bonuses, retention bonuses, wage increases for SCs, SC supervisors, direct support professionals, program specialists, and frontline supervisors, and other incentive payments.
+Supplemental payments will be made available for providers to cover recruitment, retention, & any unusual staffing expenses resulting from the COVID-19 pandemic for DSPs, frontline supervisors, program specialists, or SCs.
+The one-time supplemental payments can be used to fund excessive overtime, shift differential incentives, costs of recruitment efforts, sign-on bonuses, retention bonuses, wage increases for SCs, SC supervisors, DSPs, program specialists, & frontline supervisors, & other incentive payments.
 The funding is intended to allow providers to accept new participants into service.
 Payments may not be used to increase or supplement compensation for agency executive staff.

 Providers must request the one-time supplemental payments.
-Payments will be calculated at 6% of fee schedule revenue received for services rendered between 7/1/23 - 12/31/23 for the below listed services.
+Payments will be calculated at 6% of fee schedule revenue received for HCBS rendered between 7/1/23 - 12/31/23 for the below listed HCBS.

 - · Career Planning

-- · Day Habilitation
+- Day Habilitation

 - Family Support

 - Nutritional Consultation

-- Residential Habilitation (Community Homes and Life Sharing)
+- Residential Habilitation (Community Homes & Life Sharing)

 - Respite

 - Small Group Employment

-- Specialized Skill Development (Behavioral Specialist Services, Systematic Skill Building, and Community Support)
+- Specialized Skill Development (Behavioral Specialist Services, Systematic Skill Building, & Community Support)

 - Supported Employment

 - Supports Coordination

 - Temporary Supplemental Services

-- Therapies (Speech/Language and Counseling)
+- Therapies (Speech/Language & Counseling)

 - Transportation Trip

 Supplemental payments will be funded through State general funds.
 Providers that receive the supplemental payment will retain 100% of the total computable expenditure claimed by the Medicaid agency to CMS.
+Additional information can be found in the Main Module - Additional Needed information Section.

-d.
+- d.
 Payments to state or Local Government Providers.
-Specify whether state or local government providers receive payment for the provision of waiver services.

-No. State or local government providers do not receive payment for waiver services.
+Specify whether state or local government providers receive payment for the provision of waiver services. - No. State or local government providers do not receive payment for waiver services.
 Do not complete Item I-3-e.
 Yes.
 State or local government providers receive payment for waiver services.
 Complete Item I-3-e.